manosl7/hyperledger-ssi-app/README.md

 ./run_demo ibm

-The next step is to open new terminal window and the change dir to :
+The next step is to open new terminal window and then change dir to :

 cd hyperledger-ssi-app/demo/agents

 open three (3) more terminals in the same directory (One for each Agent).
-Start the first Agent Unipi by issuing the following command :
+Start the first Agent Unipi by issuing the following commands :

 cd hyperledger-ssi-app/demo/agents/UNIPI